psidnell/ofexport2/doc/templates/README.md

 Some of the above filters also include a check that the item is not completed (**!completed**).
 This is because completed items retain their defer and due dates.
 Typically when we want to know what's due or starting we're not interested in what we've already done.
 However if you did want to see them just remove the check.

 Note that when using '**.soon**', the value is set in the dueSoon configuration variable see [Configuration](#configuration).
-This can be applied to any of the dates but clearly makes no sense for the completed attribute!.
+This can be applied to any of the dates but clearly makes no sense for the completion attribute!.

 The strings formats of dates that are accepted in these filters are: